mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 CALDERA includes a number of agent programs, each adding unique functionality.
 A few examples are listed below:

-- Sandcat (54ndc47): A GoLang agent which communicates through HTTP, Git, or P2P over SMB contacts
+- Sandcat: A GoLang agent which communicates through HTTP, Git, or P2P over SMB contacts
 - Manx: A GoLang agent which communicates via the TCP contact and functions as a reverse-shell
 - Ragdoll: A Python agent which communicates via the HTML contact